temporalio/samples-typescript/README.md

   - The [**progress example**](https://github.com/temporalio/samples-typescript/tree/main/timer-progress) demonstrates how to use the `sleep` function from `@temporalio/workflow`.
   - [**Timer Examples**](https://github.com/temporalio/samples-typescript/tree/main/timer-examples):
     - Send a notification to the customer if their order is taking longer than expected (using a `Promise.race` between the order activity and `sleep`).
-    - Create an `UpdatableTimer` that can be slept upon and updated via Signals.
+    - Create an `UpdatableTimer` that can be updated via Signals while it is still sleeping.
 - **Signals and Triggers**:
   - The [**Signals and Queries example**](https://github.com/temporalio/samples-typescript/tree/main/signals-queries) demonstrates the usage of Signals, Queries, and Workflow Cancellation.
   - **Async activity completion**: Example of an [**Expense reporting**](https://github.com/temporalio/samples-typescript/tree/main/expense) Workflow that communicates with a server API.
 Shows how to kick off a workflow and manually complete it at an arbitrarily later date.